bspruck/lynxdir/readme.txt

 TROYAN - Put the Toryan horse into place, only needed for BLL compatible layouts.
 DIRSTART - where to start the directory, 410 for EPYX loader, 896 for BLL

-TITLEADR - sepcify title loading adress, if not specifies within title file PUTTITLE - Put the internal "Insert Name" title picture into place.
+TITLEADR - specify title loading adress, if not specifies within title file PUTTITLE - Put the internal "Insert Name" title picture into place.
 Only allowed as a replacement for the first file

 DIROFFSET - Moves directory pointer to a different (higher) offset.
 Needed for BLL/EPYX mixed loader FILEADR - Sets the default loading adress for files (default 0000) if not defined within file header.
-ALIGN - Align next file to a block offset of zero in ROM EPYX, BLL - switch between EPYX and BLL style directory entries.
+ALIGN - Align next file to a block offset of zero in ROM EPYX - Switch to EPYXL style directory entries.
+BLL - Switch to BLL style directory entries.
 COPY - Adds a directory entry which is a copy of another one added before, without duplicating the file data.

+NOLYX - Dont write a plain ROM image, LYX
+NOLNX - Dont write a emulator style ROM image, LNX LNXNAME - Put this cartname in LNX header (31+1) LNXMANU - Put this manufacturer in LNX header (15+1) LNXROT - Set rotation flag